View on GitHub

 • Priority: ci-failure > deploy-pages-failure > good first issue > old issue.

-• Required: PyAutoGUI installation and preparation of button screenshots are necessary.
+• Required: PyAutoGUI installation and button screenshots.

 Dry-run Mode